Advertisement

 Benching

-Benching is when someone keeps you on the sidelines—like a backup plan.
+Benching is when someone keeps you on the sidelines, like a backup plan.
 They text you just enough to keep you interested, but never enough to actually move things forward.
 Usually, this means that they’re not ready to commit to a relationship, but they also don’t want to let go of the possibility.
 In other words, it’s a selfish way of keeping their options open.
+By benching you, this can sometimes lead to a situationship where the other person doesn’t quite understand where they stand in the relationship.
+Either place, benched or in a situationship, is no place to be.

 Breadcrumbing

 Breadcrumbing is when someone leads you on with small, inconsistent bits of attention.
 They might flirt, send a late-night text, or make vague plans, but nothing ever really materializes.
-It’s similar to benching, but the difference is that, with breadcrumbing, they give you the bare minimum attention to make you think they’re interested.
-Why do people do this?
-Well, because they like the attention and they don’t mind playing with someone’s feelings to get it.
-You're not a bird, though, you need and deserve something more substantial than bread crumbs.
+It’s similar to benching, but the difference is that, with breadcrumbing, they give you the bare minimum attention to make you think they’re interested, for the purpose of stringing you along.
+This behavior gets them the attention they like, and they don’t mind playing with someone’s feelings to get it.

 Stashing